mpolitano/bounded-exhaustive-api-testgen/INSTALL.md

 ```

-Note: To configurate `java 8` in your system you can run `sudo update-alternatives --config javac` and choose  option 3 (`/usr/lib/jvm/java-8-openjdk-amd64/bin/javac`),  then run
+Note: To configure `java 8` in your system you can run `sudo update-alternatives --config javac` and choose  option 3 (`/usr/lib/jvm/java-8-openjdk-amd64/bin/javac`),  then run
 `sudo update-alternatives --config java` and choose, one more time, option 3 (`/usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java`).